lawong888/6kiss/README.md

 app.py is a bot for use in Auolive project

-Bot takes in a post to:
+ChatBot takes in a post to:

 [https://auolive.herokuapp.com](https://auolive.herokuapp.com/)